PunkDeFunk/stream-screensaver/README.md

 rtmpdump

 #HOWTO:
-1 - get the rtmp stream address using voodoo magic (or simply use ustream-recorder to get the rtmp stream information - https://github.com/kenorb/UStream-recorder)
+1 - get the rtmp stream address using voodoo magic (or simply use ustream-recorder to get the rtmp stream information - https://github.com/kenorb/UStream-recorder) -- Soon information will be in XML files...

+2 - setup xscreensaver.
+vi ~/.xscreensaver
+Insert after your last screensaver
+         "Stream ScreenSaver"                                                \
+                                  ~/stream-screensaver/stream.py   \
+                                  $XSCREENSAVER_WINDOW                      \n\

+3 - Enable screensaver using xscreensaver-demo
+Select Stream ScreenSaver

+4 - Lock your session and see if it works.
+It might take some time to load the stream.